Herut Takele: Arrest and imprisonment

-In 1986, on her way to immigrate to Israel, a group of Jews was captured by the authorities; the men were interrogated under severe torture and finally broke up and named Takele as the person who had helped them.
+In 1986, on her way to immigrate to Israel, a group of Jews was captured by Ethiopian authorities; the men were interrogated under severe torture and finally broke and named Takele as the person who had helped them.
 She was arrested by the police and imprisoned in the central prison in Addis Ababa.
-She was jailed in complete isolation from her children and family, in a prison cell with no windows, tortured and abused, suffered from cold and starvation, and tortured during interrogations, but refused to turn over her partners.
+She was jailed in complete isolation from her children and family, in a prison cell with no windows, tortured and abused, suffered from cold and starvation, and subjected to torture during interrogations, but refused to turn over her partners.

 Herut Takele in a memorial ceremony for the Ethiopian Jews who perished on their way to Israel held by the Noar HaOved youth movement.
 Netanya, 2017.

 Emigration to Israel

 In January 1990, Takele immigrated to Israel with her three young children.
 She was recognized as a prisoner of Zion, lived in Holon and worked at the Kirya Maternity Hospital in Tel Aviv.
-After that, she moved to Hadera, and until her retirement served as a teacher for new immigrants from Ethiopia, as a counselor who assists immigrants in their integration into Israel and coordinates a nursing home.
+After that, she moved to Hadera, and until her retirement served as a teacher for new immigrants from Ethiopia, as a counselor who assists immigrants in their integration into Israel, and coordinates a nursing home.

 Shmuel Yelma with Herut Takele (left) and Asarsi Getu at the Yerusalem Forum at the Tel Aviv Cinematheque in 2019.